orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 -  ``-undecidedlabel`` label for the undecided class (default value = 0)

-The input pixels with the nodata class label are simply ignored by the fusion process.
+The input pixels with the no-data class label are simply ignored by the fusion process.
 Moreover, the output pixels for which the fusion process does not result in a unique class label, are set to the undecided value.